ropg/ezTime/server/README.md

 # timezoned - The Timezone Daemon

+>If you do not plan to run your own timezone information server, you do not need anything in this directory...

 This is a brutally ugly hack that serves timezone information via UDP port 2342.
 To use it, try the following on a unix machine with PHP installed:

 * Create a user called 'timezoned'